 Limestone is a sedimentary rock, which means it was formed from small particles of rock or stone that have been compacted by pressure.
-Because limestone is often formed from shells and bones, it is a light color like white, tan, or gray.
-The color of the limestone depends on the other sediments in the mixture besides the mineral calcite, which is white; impurities such as sand, clay, and organic material are also present in limestone and affect the color.
-The skeletal fragments of marine organisms visible on limestone countertops create a very unique surface.
-Due to their fragility and susceptibility to scratching, staining, and etching, limestone countertops are best suited for low-traffic areas.
+Because limestone is often formed from shells and bones, it is a light color like white, tan or gray (perfect for a kitchen with a cheery feel).
+The color of the limestone depends on the other sediments in the mixture besides the mineral calcite, which is white; impurities such as sand, clay and organic material are also present in limestone and affect the color.
+The skeletal fragments of marine organisms visible on limestone countertops create a very unique surface (and a fun topic of conversation).
+Due to their fragility and susceptibility to scratching, staining and etching, limestone countertops are best suited for low-traffic areas.